drd-dev/the-great-machine/README.md

 # the-great-machine
- A game made for LudumDare in 48 hours
+ A game made for LudumDare48 in 48 hours